mjrskiles/sbl-hardware/README.md

 ## Overview

-This repository contains MCU drivers, mainboard definitions, module definitions, and JSON schemas for the Sound Byte Libs hardware resolution system.
+This repository contains MCU definitions, mainboard definitions, and module definitions for the Sound Byte Libs hardware resolution system.
 Use these definitions as a source in your `sbl.json` configuration.

+JSON schemas are maintained separately in [sound-byte-libs/schema/](https://github.com/mjrskiles/sound-byte-libs/tree/main/schema).

 ## Usage